OREGON: New OFLA rules published

 Newly updated regulations under the Oregon Family Leave Act (OFLA) have been published and are effective immediately.
 The Oregon Bureau of Labor and Industries (BOLI) solicited comments last year on whether to update the rules in light of recent changes to the federal Family and Medical Leave Act (FMLA) regulations.
 Below are some of the highlights (OAR 839-009-0200 to -0320).
 For more information, see our Legal Guide, “Federal, Oregon and Washington Leave Comparison Chart” (1183).

-The good news: • Calling in sick is not sufficient notice of the need for OFLA leave.
+• Calling in sick is not sufficient notice of the need for OFLA leave.

 This website presents general information in nontechnical language.
 This information is not legal advice.
-Before applying this information to a specific management decision, consult Vigilant or legal counsel.
+Before applying this information to a specific management decision, consult legal counsel.